What is an SEM Campaign?

 A conversion or acquisition happens when someone takes an action you want them to take.

 This is different than CPC because not every person who clicks on your ad will convert.
-Therefore, cost per acquisition (CPA) is generally higher than cost per click.
+Therefore, the cost per acquisition (CPA) is generally higher than cost per click.

 - Ad Creatives